-3. Display castle vocabulary on the board or classroom computer from the Select terms from the vocabulary list that are hyperlinks to images.
+3. Display castle vocabulary on the board or classroom computer from the Castle of Wales web site.
+Select terms from the vocabulary list that are hyperlinks to images.
 When the image is displayed ask the students for a description.
 Have students identify shapes, patterns, symmetry, and details.

 4. Instruct students to draw a simple castle incorporating terms from Castle Structure and Function Vocabulary.
 Students should enhance their illustration with architectural details.
 Explain that they must point out the places where they used the terms in their drawings.
 You can find an example of a student drawing on an image of Camelot.

 5. When the drawing assignment is complete, divide students into groups of 4 and have them discuss the assignment among their peers.
 Remember to talk to the students about constructive criticism before they begin the group discussion and critique of the drawings.
 Talk about how to present criticism in constructive language.

 1. Students will work together in their groups to plan and construct castles.
 First, students will choose a design from those drawn by group members.
 If they cannot decide on just one design, they can combine items from another or several of the designs in the group.
 Next, they will begin to build and assemble a castle or portion of a castle using cardboard and other found materials.
 If available, model the castle part you have created.
 Instruct students to bring in materials they can use to build a castle, e.g., boxes, cylinders, and plastic bottles.

 , decide as a class which castles students can build (depending on materials available, size of class, and time constraints).
 Students should choose two different types, and create a materials list for each castle.
 Have each group draw a rough plan of their castle.
 You should walk around the room during this process, giving feedback and support where necessary.